 Our second goal is to explore the gendered nature of local election administration, and see if we can understand how this happened and, by all indications, why it appears to be continuing.
-Our surveys, along with past surveys of LEOs, have consistently found that women make up over 75% of LEOs in the US.
+Our surveys, along with past surveys of LEOs, have consistently found that women make up over 80% of LEOs in the US.
 This pattern parallels some other similar public positions such as municipal and county clerks (which overlap with LEOs in some cases.)
 We are interested in learning if this pattern constitutes an opportunity for women to enter public service, or whether women are filtered into elections leadership based on the perceived nature of the work or prestige and power attached to these public positions.

 We start by reviewing past research on LEOs, and embed these findings within previous research on gender and local government, in our first attempt to gain leverage on our goals for the paper.
 This review provides several possible theories to understand the representation of women in local election administration.
 Next, we share the results from our own LEO surveys.
-Much of this section is a review of the descriptive statistics from key demographic and career variables we collected data on in 2018 and 2019.
+Much of this section is a review of the descriptive statistics from key demographic and career variables we collected data in 2020, but also relying on some unique items from the 2018 and 2019 surveys.
 We conclude with a discussion centered primarily on the gender and LEO research questions and some recommendations for future research efforts.